Giorojas11/Detection-Lab/README.md

 ![image](https://github.com/Giorojas11/Detection-Lab/assets/98496056/2c0978bc-66b0-4b9c-b552-ac97cc294d76)

 ## Conclusion
 With this virtual environment, I can practice Red Team (attack simulation) while simultaneously practicing Blue Team (log analysis on SIEM).
-My plan is to expand this homelab and continue simulating attacks and playing around with the SIEM to practice to gain hand-on experience in prepration for a SOC Analyst role.
+My plan is to continue simulating attacks and playing around with the SIEM to gain hand-on experience in prepration for a SOC Analyst role.